SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

  3. (3)[Unconfirmed] Race ->
 Well..
 What do you expect?
 It's a race!
-Options for a friendly race, betting cash and items, or if you really want to turn up the head, betting pink slips (ownership of your car).
-This can all be set at the Gambling house (hobbie buildings).
-Options for traffic on and off during this would be great too.
-I saw on a post (sorry cant remember your name) a topic about a footrace with implemented parkour, this also sounds great, and can be bet on the same way (just not with pink slips).
+Options for a friendly race, betting cash and items, or if you really want to turn up the heat, betting pink slips (ownership of your car).
+The rules can all be set at the Gambling house (hobbie buildings).
+Options for traffic on and off, modded or unmodded cars and whether weapons are allowed during this would be great too.
+I saw on a post (sorry cant remember your name) about a footrace with implemented parkour, this also sounds great, and can be bet on the same way (just not with pink slips).

  4. (5)[Unconfirmed] PVP??? ->
 PVP due to a large number of requests was just simply so hard to imagine in the Sleeping Dogs engine, so I improvised.
 A